 Adjusting for those things by prioritizing the customer experience with the help of a customer journey map is a great start.
 That’s why you’re seeing CRM software providers like Salesforce and SugarCRM implementing customer journey mapping into their products.
 With the rise in AI, we can expect customer journey mapping to become even more powerful and become a new standard in CRM software.

-Building a customer journey map is a smart choice when making the commitment to prioritize the customer experience.
+Building a customer journey map is a smart choice when committing to prioritize customer experience.
 However, there are right and wrong ways to do it.
 Here, we’re going to simply discuss three kinds of customer journey maps your business can make.
 We’ll get into the mistakes to avoid in a little bit.
 For now, let’s look at what Current State, Future, and Day-in-the-Life customer journey maps are.

 Current State maps, as the name suggests, outline how a customer interacts with your business right now.
 This kind of map can be effective when trying to determine why customers are leaving your business.
 You never know when or why a customer stops doing business with you.
 With a Current State map, you can see where the issues are exactly.